Michal-Swi/Michal-Swi/README.md

-sup
-I use Linux btw
+I use arch linux btw